HShawnSun/Sunhotep/README.md

 - :earth_americas: Mathematical Modeling: As team captain and machine learning leader, I led my team to win the 2022 MCM/ICM M Award (First Prize 7%) by our paper regarding impact of asteroid mining on global equity using multiple machine learning methods, and to be included as a member of Consortium for Mathematics and its Applications (COMAP, US)
 - :electron: CS-related Researches: I participated in the research of natural language processing of medical small texts MRC in 2022 summer and I am currently participating in the research of quantum computing compiler on China's first high-level quantum language (USTC, online)
 - :rosette: Honors: Zhejiang Provincial Scholarship, 2021-2022 University of Nottingham Dean’s Scholarship, Oxford AI & ML Program Outstanding Certification etc.
-- :genie: Cartomancy: Thoth Tarot counseling in operation. new tarot spreads Solar Pyramid, Lunar Pyramid based on Djedi's magic from Westcar Papyrus
+- :crystal_ball: Thoth Tarot: newly invented tarot spreads Solar Pyramid, Lunar Pyramid based on Djedi's magic from Westcar Papyrus
 - 📫 Email: scyhs4@nottingham.edu.cn
 - 💬 WeChat: SunHe3627 (notify who you are)
 - 🧸 Check out my [Resume/CV](https://github.com/Sunhotep/Sunhotep/blob/main/Long-CV.pdf)